 That same perseverance instilled in me by my parents helped me struggle for years to attract industry and jobs to Saltville while serving as Mayor.
 In talking with many of the people in the 6th District, I have discovered that they, like me, faced many of these same struggles.
 But we can make a change.
 We can attract industry to the 6th District and we can provide good paying jobs and opportunity for our people.
 We can do so through ingenuity and, most of all, perseverance.
 However, we can’t do it without changing the status quo.
 In Virginia, the rules of the economic development game favor the more affluent and politically influential areas of the state.
 So, if we continue to play by their rules, we are destined to perish.
 I understand how to manipulate this system to bring jobs to our district.
 I managed to do it from Saltville, a town of 2,300 people.

-I am asking for your support to just give me that chance to do it from Richmond.
 I can think of no other governmental function that so positively affects a community and its people than the location or relocation of a new industry within its borders, bringing with it job opportunities and economic prospects that promote the public welfare and create a better way of life for the residents.
 Our government must make this the No. 1 priority for the citizens of the 6th District.
 We can do better.
-And I pledge to you that, if I am elected, we will.

 Biography – A Lifetime of Service